 Ultimately you are still generally getting a great deal out of CPA campaigns, so the more you support the sites running them, the better it is for everyone.
 The common post-impression window is 30 days, and for post-click, it is 15 days, but you should adjust this to fit your own sales pattern.

 Remember: you want them to make sales so giving the sites accurate information helps you as much as them.

 Speaking of which – it is a pretty common practice among large advertisers to provide a sort of league table to all the websites they are running a CPA deal with.
 This would be a monthly list of the amount of conversion each site has made, as well as the number of clicks and impressions.

 It may make sense for you to keep this information secret, but in many cases, it’s very handy for each site to be able to benchmark itself against others.
 This can help them to know if they are doing well or not, and encourage them to try harder (if they are at the bottom of the table especially)!

 This leads to the next problem – attribution.
 You don’t want to pay each website every time their ads leads to a sale, so you will have to run your ads through a third-party server that is able to track conversions and remove duplicate sales.

 This is pretty common, but it is something you will have to pay for.
 Just make sure that the number of sales they tell you that you made lines up with the number of sales your own records show.
 Also keep in mind that the sites you are advertising on will likely think they have made more conversions than they have, so you’ll have to explain this whole thing to them (be nice, it’ll annoy them!).

 You should pay whatever price gives you a good return on investment.
 If you are selling a £20 DVD, then your CPA will have to be less than that to make a profit.

-Which leads us to the final difficulty to do with CPA campaigns – unlimited ad impressions.
-In a lot of ways it is an advantage to you that websites will show your ad as often as possible to get as many conversions as possible.
+This leads us to the final difficulty to do with CPA campaigns – unlimited ad impressions.
+In a lot of ways, it is an advantage to you that websites will show your ad as often as possible to get as many conversions as possible.